-By now most readers will be very familiar with the profiles of our typical ‘dividend millionaires‘.
+By now, most readers will be very familiar with the profiles of our typical ‘dividend millionaires‘.
 Almost without exception they had a few things in common.
 First, they lived very long lives.
-Indeed the majority profiled so far were nonagenarians, with a couple possibly making it past the big one hundred.
+Indeed, the majority profiled so far were nonagenarians, with a couple possibly making it past the big one-hundred.
 Second, they typically remained unmarried and childless.
-Finally, they lived modest and fugal lives – often to an absurd degree.
+Finally, they lived modest and fugal lives, often to an absurd degree.

 What I like most about Stone’s story is its simplicity.
 Judging by reports it seems that most of her net worth was tied up in Exxon Mobil (XOM) stock, a result of the late-1990s merger between the two oil giants.
-Prior to her retirement Stone had worked in Mobil Oil Corporation’s real estate department in Albany for over thirty years.
+Prior to her retirement, Stone had worked in Mobil Oil Corporation’s real estate department in Albany for over thirty years.

 Time In The Market

 The fact that a large chunk of Phyllis Stone’s estate was comprised of Exxon Mobil stock provides an interesting case study.
-When Mobil merged with Exxon the stock price was roughly $35 or so.
+When Mobil merged with Exxon, the stock price was roughly $35 or so.
 Stone was described as possessing “tens of thousands” of shares of the stock when she died.
 It looks like she reinvested most of her dividend income along the way too.

 In addition, Stone was writing her own growth by reinvesting dividends at a rate of around 2.5% per year on average.
 Or put another way, Stone was compounding her Exxon income stream at a double-digit annual clip.
 Just to reiterate, that was around $12,000 in starting income every three months growing at circa 10.5% per year.

-As amazing as that is let’s not just concentrate on the last fourteen years.
+As amazing as that is, let’s not just concentrate on the last fourteen years.
 Granted, it is where the compounding ‘magic’ happened, but the road to get there was long.
-For instance imagine being in a position to construct a $1,000 annual income stream from stock investments at age 20.
-Assuming 7% per annum real growth that income stream would be worth around $27,000 by age 70.
+For instance, imagine being in a position to construct a $1,000 annual income stream from stock investments at age 20.
+Assuming 7% per annum real growth, that income stream would be worth around $27,000 by age 70.
 If you delay the start point to age 30 – i.e. by just one decade – the ending amount drops in half to around $14,000.
-Of course most folks don’t deal in one-off lump sums.
+Of course, most folks don’t deal in one-off lump sums.
 They will save as they earn.
 But the point still stands: the longer you can be invested, the better.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the form below and hit the “subscribe” button.
 Thank you for reading!